The Best Car Insurance in North Carolina for 2022

-Travelers' insurance premiums average at $872 per year.
-The company ties for first for stability with GEICO and is third for claims settlement.
+Travelers insurance premiums average at $872 per year.
+The company ties first for stability with GEICO and third for claims settlement.
 The company offers personal injury protection coverage.

 MoneyGeek evaluated the best full coverage in North Carolina using a full coverage policy in using a consumer satisfaction and claims score from NAIC and J.D.
 Power and a sample driver used to get quotes from different insurers.

 Best Car Insurance in North Carolina for Customer Service